-We first analysed the pre-collected HAR traces described in Section~\ref{sec:methodology} by computing descriptive statistics (mean and standard deviation) across all inertial signals on all three axes.
-This statistical analysis revealed that for 6 of the 21 users the angular velocity data was corrupted (deviating from the norm by an order of magnitude more than for the other users) which prevented even the non-approximated classifier to produce meaningful inferences on these users' data.
-Further communication with a dataset author revealed that the corrupt data was collected at a separate day from the rest of the dataset indicating a systematic error, thus we remove these 6 users from further experimentation.

-We then used the Mobiprox pipeline to perform inference on the pre-collected HAR traces.
-We evaluated all three adaptation strategies from Section~\ref{sec:strategies} and compared the results with the ones obtained by the non-approximated MobileNet-V2 (Table~\ref{tab:all_engines}).
+We run the MobileNet-V2 dynamically approximable NN on the HAR traces described in Section~\ref{sec:methodology}.
+These traces were collected in a completely different session and by different authors than the original UCI-HAR traces used for the network training.
+We evaluated the adaptation strategies from Section~\ref{sec:strategies} and compared the results with the ones obtained by the non-approximated MobileNet-V2 (Table~\ref{tab:all_engines}).
 For each strategy we choose the option for moving to more aggressive approximations (linear vs. exponential) that yielded the best results.

 These results show that all adaptation engines are more energy efficient than the vanilla MobileNet-V2 with a small drop in average accuracy.
-The optimal trade-off between the energy saved and the drop in accuracy is obtained using the Confidence-based adaptation engine, which is ~15\% more energy efficient with just a ~2\% drop in overall average accuracy.
+The optimal trade-off between the energy saved and the drop in accuracy is obtained using the Confidence-based adaptation engine, which is 15\% more energy efficient with just a 2\% drop in overall average accuracy.
 The accuracy results are modest (the accuracy of the non-approximated network on the UCI-HAR test set was 90\%), which is to be expected given that we used a network trained on a dataset collected in one environment for performing human activity inference on data collected in a completely different environment.
 Thus, the results are more in line with other efforts involving HAR on free-living data for using networks trained on the UCI-HAR dataset~\cite{cruciani2020feature}.

 Finally, to understand whether the accuracy-energy impact is uniform across the users, in Figure~\ref{fig:acc-vs-energy} we show the average accuracy vs. average energy consumption for each user trace for both the non-approximated network and the approximated network using the confidence-based adaptation engine.
-It is observable from this plot that there is a general trend in the reduction of the energy consumption while maintaining the same performance in terms of accuracy of the classification.
+There is a general trend in the reduction of the energy consumption while maintaining the comparable classification accuracy.